-Forstall was running macOS 10 when the first embers of iPhone started to glow over 10 years ago.
-Apple was actually working on a tablet project at the time, and Forstall recounted that Jobs wanted the tablet to add capacitative touch and multitouch to one-up someone he "hated" who worked at Microsoft.
+Forstall was running the macOS 10 team when the first embers of iPhone started to glow over 10 years ago.
+Apple was actually working on a tablet project at the time, and Forstall recounted that Jobs wanted the tablet to feature capacitive touch and multitouch to one-up someone he "hated" who worked at Microsoft.

 "It began because Steve hated this guy at Microsoft.
-That is the actual origin," Forstall said, also adding this person wasn't Bill Gates.
+That is the actual origin," Forstall said, quickly adding this person wasn't Bill Gates.